MJ-sfo/express-routes-params/README.md

 <!-- specific/measurable goal for students to achieve -->
 *After this workshop, developers will be able to:*

-- Create more flexible, dynamic routes with parameterized route urls.
+- Create more flexible, dynamic routes with parameterized route urls and `request.params`.
-- Process data sent to a server through query strings.
+- Process data sent to a server through query strings, with `request.query`.
-- Process data sent from named form fields with `POST` requests.
+- Use `body parser` middleware to process data sent from named form fields as `request.body`.
-- Identify Express routing patterns that can be used for PUT, PATCH, and DELETE requests.
+- Identify Express routing patterns that can be used for `PUT`, `PATCH`, and `DELETE` requests.

 ### Where should we be now?